 2.4 Oyster aquaculture and commercial fishing areas

-Priority Oyster Aquaculture Areas (POAA) are areas that have been assessed as suitable for aquaculture based on their location, and environmental and socio-economic suitability criteria.
+Priority Oyster Aquaculture Areas (POAA) are areas that have been assessed as suitable for aquaculture based on their location, and environmental and socioeconomic suitability criteria.
+There is no POAA in St. Georges Basin.